pamapa/callblocker/README.md

 "log_level"          | "error", "warn", "info" or "debug" | Default is "info".
 "country_code"       | `+<X[Y][Z]>` | your international country code (e.g. +33 for France)
 "block_mode"         | "logging_only", "whitelists_only", "whitelists_and_blacklists" or "blacklists_only" | "logging_only": number is never blocked, only logged what it would do. "whitelists_only": number has to be in a whitelists (blacklists not used). "whitelists_and_blacklists": number is blocked, when in a blacklists and NOT in a whitelists (default). "blacklists_only": number is blocked, when in a blacklists. (whitelists not used)
+"block_unknown_cid"  | true, false | optional: You can decide to block all calls that come to your system with a blocked/unknown caller ID.
+Default is false.
 "online_check"       | [values](#onlineCheck)  | optional: online check site to verify if number is spam "online_lookup"      | [values](#onlineLookup)  | optional: online lookup site, to see who is calling "device"             | | your modem device (get it with dmesg)